 Pooling your money in the same account can mean fewer fees and administration.
 If you live together it can make paying rent and bills easier to manage.
 If you have a savings account you can earn more interest and have greater investment potential.

 Joint accounts also have their drawbacks.
 You will no longer have privacy surrounding your spending.
 Both parties have equal access to the funds, regardless of how much each individual contributes.
-Furthermore, if you split up and close the account, the funds have to be divided equally.
-If the account is overdrawn, or if it is a credit card account or loan, both parties have the debt in their name and on their credit history.
+If the account is overdrawn, or if it is a credit card or loan account, both parties have the debt in their name and on their credit history.